Car Accident Law

-The injured motorcyclist or anyone else hurt in the auto accident should get medical care immediately to prevent serious injuries like broken bones and traumatic brain injuries from getting worse.
+The injured motorcyclist or anyone else hurt in the auto accident should get medical care immediately to prevent serious injuries like broken bones and traumatic brain injuries from worsening.
 It also creates a medical record of the personal injury for a future motorcycle accident case.

 Suppose your accident involved another motorist who acted negligently.
-In that case, a motorcycle accident attorney may be able to help you file a claim for personal injury so that you can receive financial compensation.
-When another driver doesn't act diligently and reasonably to avoid the accident, they can be liable for negligence in a court of law.
+They can be liable for negligence in court.
+In that case, a motorcycle accident attorney may be able to help you file a personal injury claim for financial compensation.

-For example, a motorist who hits a biker after drifting into oncoming traffic could be negligent.
-But, if they drifted due to mechanical failure, they might not be liable.
+For example, a driver who hits a biker after drifting into oncoming traffic could be negligent.
+But if they drifted due to mechanical failure, they might not be liable.
 A manufacturing defect in a car or bike which causes an accident can also expose the company that manufactured the product to liability for negligence.

 Motorcycle riders can also be partially responsible for collisions where someone else is at fault.
 For example, suppose the biker was speeding.
 In that case, the courts may award less compensation.
 However, whether a biker at fault for an accident can receive compensation depends on the laws where the accident occurred.